-FaceCube: Copy Real Life with a Kinect and 3D Printer

-> FaceCube: Copy Real Life with a Kinect and 3D Printer by nrp is licensed under the BSD License license.
+FaceCube: Copy Real Life with a Kinect and 3D Printer by nrp is licensed under the BSD License license.

-> We're sure nrp would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure nrp would love to see what you've printed.
+Please document your print and share a Make with the community.